0x3bfc/iRODS/README.md

 # iRODS
-The Integrated Rule-Oriented Data System (iRODS) is open source data management software used by research organizations and government agencies worldwide.
-This package contains Ansible Scripts for Installation and Deployment of iRODS on a cluster on virtual machines.
+The Integrated Rule-Oriented Data System (iRODS) is an open source data management software used by research organizations and government agencies worldwide.
+This package contains Ansible Scripts for Installation and Deployment of iRODS on a cluster of virtual machines.

 # Configure iRODS

-Before starting iRODS deployment, you have to generate some specific configuration keys and secrets, follow the next steps
+Before starting iRODS deployment, you have to generate some specific configuration keys, secrets and install reuired packages, follow the next steps

 **Install Vagrant**

-This deployment runs over virtual machines provisioned by virtualbox, so first I am going to install virtualbox then install vagrant and import virtualbox box file to vagrant
+This deployment runs over virtual machines provisioned by virtualbox, so first I am going to install virtualbox then install vagrant to start our cluster.

 install virtualbox

      $ sudo apt-get install virtualbox

-install vagrant by downloading vagrant binaries from this [here](http://www.vagrantup.com/downloads.html), in our case, I am using Ubuntu 12.04 LTS 64 bits so I am going to install <code>vagrant_1.7.4_x86_64.rpm</code>
+Install vagrant by downloading vagrant binaries from this [here](http://www.vagrantup.com/downloads.html), in our case, I am using Ubuntu 12.04 LTS 64 bits as a Host OS, so I am going to install <code>vagrant_1.7.4_x86_64.rpm</code>

      $ sudo dpk -i vagrant_1.7.4_x86_64.rpm

 **Install Ansible**

-Installation of Ansible on Ubuntu 12.04 LTS
+Installation of Ansible on Ubuntu 12.04 LTS, Ansible is an automation tool to run your scipts over your infrastructure.

      $ sudo apt-get install software-properties-common
      $ sudo apt-add-repository ppa:ansible/ansible